stofte/mapper/readme.md

 Other limitations:

-- Regular in-equality (`!=`) is used to determine if values are different between source and target.
+- Regular in-equality (`!=`) is used to determine if values are different between source and target
+- The `ForMember` allows any types in either target or source parameters.
+This will result in runtime errors

 ## Benchmarks